Getting Leader Buy-In for Big Change

 Being honest is about tactfully giving your assessment without throwing people under the bus or being unnecessarily dramatic.

-Honesty also doesn’t give us permission to be overly-analytical or reject stuff we don’t want to do.
-Sometimes we’re going to have to work late nights to meet a tight deadline.
-Sometimes we’re going to take on projects that push us way outside our comfort zone.
-We’re going to be uncomfortable.
+Honesty also doesn’t give us permission to be overly-analytical or reject stuff we don’t want to do because it will be difficult.
+Sometimes we’re going to be uncomfortable.
 Conversations will be tense.
 Our leaders will feel challenged by the truth.
 But even if our leaders are a bit frustrated, it’s our job assess the situation in a realistic way and find the best way to move forward.

 Make a clear, objective case